What do teenagers in Singapore want to do on weekends? We asked, and here are the results...

 5. Explore the teen hangouts at Orchard Road

-Orchard Road has lots of great teen hangouts like XScap8 and Timezone (check out the brand new, 22,000 sq ft space above ION that has two bowling alleys!).
+Orchard Road has lots of great teen hangouts like XScap8 and Timezone, which has a 22,000 sqft space above ION, including two bowling alleys!
 There are shopping hotspots like H&M and Zara, as well as basketball courts in the basement of Footlocker.
-Not to mention loads of F&B options for snacks and smoothies, cinemas at Shaw Centre including an IMAX screen.
+Not to mention loads of F&B options for snacks and smoothies, cinemas at Shaw Centre, including an IMAX screen.
 Best bit?
 Orchard Road is easily accessible as a crossroads with lots of bus and MRT stations.
 We know where to look first if our teen heads out for the day!

 Where to eat like a teenager in Singapore

-If you’re looking for pretty superfood bowls, go to Project Açaí in Holland Village (there are four other locations across the island, too).
+If you’re looking for pretty superfood bowls (they won’t admit it, but Gen Alpha still likes to take photos of their aesthetic meals…) go to Project Açaí in Holland Village (or any of the four other locations across the island).
 Who doesn’t love bread?!
 To get some inexpensive brunch with friends, Simply Bread is the place to go.
 Sticky buns and scrambled eggs?
 Yes, please!
 Psst, here’s a tip from one of our teen-siders – go to the Cluny Court outlet, get all your nosh to go, and pop over to the Botanic Gardens for a simple picnic.

-For a really good burger, there’s Fatboy’s Burger Bar in Holland Village.
-If the teens want to wolf down some truffle mac ’n’ cheese, try OverEasy at One Fullerton.
+Is your teen into Korean food?
+Check out 88 Pocha in Holland Village – it’ll be easy to spot with its Korean street stall-inspired decor.
+They’ve got the trendiest Korean street food like Corn Cheese Ramyeon and some interesting combinations like Chocolate Cream Prawns.
+If they’re in the mood for some truffle mac ’n’ cheese, try OverEasy at One Fullerton.
 We like Din Tai Fung for its inexpensive dumplings – especially the outlet on Orchard Road because as soon as you’ve finished eating, you can go shop!
 Craving for killer burritos?
 Head to Guzman y Gomez – it’s got branches everywhere, including The Star Vista and Orchard Central.

 We have it on good authority that teenagers love a frosty dessert – anything to escape Singapore’s sweltering heat!
 Send them for a cone and chill out at any of these ice cream joints.
 If they’re into super crazy milkshakes, you need to try Black Tap at Marina Bay Sands.